Rwanda: How the genocide happened

 Encouraged by the presidential guard and radio propaganda, an unofficial militia group called the Interahamwe (meaning those who attack together) was mobilised.
 At its peak, this group was 30,000-strong.

 Soldiers and police officers encouraged ordinary citizens to take part.
 In some cases, Hutu civilians were forced to murder their Tutsi neighbours by military personnel.

 Participants were often given incentives, such as money or food, and some were even told they could appropriate the land of the Tutsis they killed.

 On the ground at least, the Rwandans were largely left alone by the international community.
-UN troops withdrew after the murder of 10 soldiers.
+Most of the UN troops withdrew after the murder of 10 soldiers.